“If you decide to build a feature you should live up to at least a basic standard of execution on the experience side.” ~ Ryan Singer

-The design doesn’t demand to be stunning and outstanding with cutting-edge visual effect; instead, the design of an MVP should stand robustly on the basic principles of visual design – unity, balance, hierarchy, proportion, emphasis, and contrast.
+The design doesn’t demand to be stunning and outstanding with cutting-edge visual effect; instead, the design of an Minimum Viable Product should stand robustly on the basic principles of visual design – unity, balance, hierarchy, proportion, emphasis, and contrast.

 A design, that meets all these requirements, helps the user understand the product easily, thereby building a good first impression that furthermore builds trust.